siddharthparmar7/gym-day-count-redux/README.md

 # Note:
 If you are looking for output,check the console.
 This is intetional.
+- Also, you need to start my suggestions server (suggestion-server-redux) to run this project, otherwise you will have a lot of errors.

 #Table of Contents
 This is a demo project on how to use Redux.
 This project is simmilar to my gym-day-count (ReactJS) but this project enables more functions to that project.
 This is something really exciting and so much fun!